willthames/devops-singapore-2016/slides/sources/02-variables.md

 The order of variables presented has been in increasing order.
-There are more variable types than presented here - others aren't highly recommended
+There are more variable types than presented here &mdash; others aren't widely used or highly recommended

 See more: [Ansible Variable precedence](http://docs.ansible.com/ansible/playbooks_variables.html#variable-precedence-where-should-i-put-a-variable)